ish-xyz/ish-ar.io/content/blog/prometheus_alert_rules_unit_testing/index.md

 ---
 title: 'How to perform syntax testing & unit testing on your Prometheus Alert Rules'
 date: "2019-11-18T15:01:00.000Z"
-description: "In the past two months, I have been very busy, but I've finally got the time..."
+description: "In the past two months, I have been very busy, but I've finally got the time to write an article!
+Today I'm going to write about unit testing, to be precise unit testing on your Prometheus Alert Rules.
+If you don't know what Prometheus is you might want to check its website first, as this is gonna be a pretty specific article..."
 ---

 In the past two months, I have been very busy, but I've finally got the time to write an article!